Heronian triangle: Heronian triangles with perfect square sides

+Heronian triangles with perfect square sides are connected to the Perfect cuboid problem.
+The existence of a solution to the Perfect cuboid problem is equivalent to the existence of a solution to the Perfect square triangle problem: "Does there exist a triangle whose side lengths are perfect squares and whose angle bisectors are integers?".

 Equable triangles

 A shape is called equable if its area equals its perimeter.
 There are exactly five equable Heronian triangles: the ones with side lengths (5,12,13), (6,8,10), (6,25,29), (7,15,20), and (9,10,17), though only four of them are primitive.

 Almost-equilateral Heronian triangles

 Since the area of an equilateral triangle with rational sides is an irrational number, no equilateral triangle is Heronian.
 However, a sequence of isosceles Heronian triangles that are "almost equilateral" can be developed from the duplication of right-angled triangles, in which the hypotenuse is almost twice as long as one of the legs.
 The first few examples of these almost-equilateral triangles are listed in the following table :